 - Good packing reduces the losses of handling issues to reduce the marketing cost.

-Different packaging methods used by the packing department of various industries
+Here we will discuss different packaging methods used by the packing department of various industries.

 Packaging methods differ from industry to industry.
 The most common packaging products are cartoon boxes, wrappers, envelopes, bottles, containers, etc.